slamice/wri/hipsters/chapter01.md

 I scanned through the crowds casually.
 The lights were dim and confused, spraying in every other direction.
 I recognized a few passing faces in passing.
 A few more prominent and active members ignored me.
 I made a hard nod at one girl made tapestries.
 Finally Selina waded into the crowd.
 I caught fleeting glimpses of Selina's roommate Adrian and her periodic boyfriend.
 They were lost in a few ways, most prominently in dancing.

-"What up yo?"
+"What's up and yo?"
 Selina and I pounded hands and laughed.
 She donned light flannel and a grey cap.

 "Yo yo yo.
 You're looking really grungy."